-Three-year-old and older horses that are otherwise ineligible to the Maturity may be made eligible to the Race in 2022 with a declaration to start accompanied by payment of a supplemental entrance fee no later than the prescribed time and date scheduled by the Track.
+Three-year-old and older horses that are otherwise ineligible to the Maturity may be made eligible to the Race in 2023 with a declaration to start accompanied by payment of a supplemental entrance fee no later than the prescribed time and date scheduled by the Track.
 The declaration is due at the Track where the race is being held.
 The supplemental entrance fee (U.S. funds only) shall be equal to \$42,000, plus the amount of the normal entrance fee \$8,000.

-For horses for which the supplemental entrance fee is paid, no other fee of any kind is required.
+Hambletonian Stake No. 97 Approved August 2019 to be published May 2020 Page 2 For horses for which the supplemental entrance fee is paid, no other fee of any kind is required.
 The supplemental entrance fee is non-refundable once the horse is declared to start unless the horse dies between the time of declaration to start and the start of the race or the elimination race in which the horse was to compete, as the case may be.
 All supplemental entrance fees shall be made payable to The Hambletonian Society.